The expanded universe

 - The Anton Vanko version of Whiplash was introduced in the comics in order to have a version of the character similar to the unique take on Whiplash seen in Iron Man 2.

 - Monica Chang was introduced in the Ultimate universe as the second Black Widow.
-She'll be making the jump to the mainstream Marvel Universe in the Avengers A.I. series.
+She made the jump to the mainstream Marvel Universe in the Avengers A.I. series, albeit without the Black Widow moniker.

 - Geldoff was introduced in Ultimate Spider-Man and gained a counterpart with the codename "Proton" in the mainstream universe in Avengers: The Initiative.
 He didn't last long.

-- The Chitauri (albeit the version of the movies rather than the original version) will be introduced in issue 4 of the latest Nova comic, facing the aforementioned Sam Alexander.
+- The Chitauri (albeit the version of the movies rather than the original version) were introduced in issue 4 of the latest Nova comic, facing off against the aforementioned Sam Alexander.

-- Raza was originally created for Iron Man movie as an Expy of Wong-Chu from the comics.
-In 2010 Invincible Iron Man Annual, Mandarin, while talking about his past, also talks about Iron Man's origin, and mentions Raza being there.
+- Raza was originally created for the first Iron Man movie as a Race Lifted Expy of Wong-Chu from the comics.
+In the 2010 Invincible Iron Man Annual, the Mandarin, while talking about his past, also talks about Iron Man's origin, and mentions Raza being there.

 - Combining this with Publisher Hop, after Neil Gaiman won full rights to the character and signed onto Marvel, Angela from Spawn is set to appear in the finale of Age Of Ultron.